rohan-flutterint/mapreduce-rpc/README.md

 - Run ```mvn clean install ``` on the root source directory
 - jar files for the master, worker and clients will be created in the ./bin/lib directory
 - change the configuration file (.bin/conf/config.properties) file as required (change the input and output directories)
-- Install and run ETCD Distributed key value store (https://github.com/etcd-io/etcd)
+- Install and run ETCD Distributed key value store (https://github.com/etcd-io/etcd/releases/) You can download the binary release and run ./etcd and it would startup an ETCD server

 #### Using the binaries
 You can run start and manage the setup using the given scripts in the ./bin directory.
 It provides the following scripts.